 In this example the source data contains information about food sales, in two regions -- East and West.

-Before you build your own pivot table, you can see how a pivot table works, by trying the interactive example shown below.
-Here are a few things you can try:
+Before you build your own pivot table in an Excel workbook, you can see how a pivot table works, by trying the interactive Microsoft Excel example shown below.

 Click here to download the zipped sample file with the Region Sales data.
 The zipped file is in xlsx format, and does not contain macros.